 The legislators behind a possible constitutional amendment to expand gambling in California have taken action.
 A sports betting hearing has a new date and location, although many other details are fuzzy.

 State legislators indefinitely postponed the meeting that was originally scheduled for last month.
 The hearing is now set for Jan.
 15 in the state’s capital.
-There are still several unanswered questions, however.
+There are still several unanswered questions about the hearing and California sports betting, however.

 Unknown quantities of the California sports betting hearing